-When the URL header set by the reverse proxy server matches the required header for the proxied application it authenticates the user and logs in to the proxied application.
-In case, the user’s header parameters do not match the required backend application parameters, then the backend application error page will be displayed.
-This application can be set up as per the user requirements by enabling miniOrange Header Based Authentication for on premise apps with Reverse Proxy solution.
+When the URL header set by the reverse proxy server matches the required header for the proxied legacy application it authenticates user agents and logs in.
+In case the user’s header parameters do not match the required application parameters, then the application 401 unauthorized error page will be displayed.

 Let’s see the steps of how Header Based Authentication for on premise apps works with a reverse proxy server

 Suppose we have a user, Stephen.
 Stephen wants to access the backend application (example In-house SaaS applications ).
 He will see the proxied application and try to log in to it.
 A request will be initiated and sent to the reverse proxy server.
-The reverse proxy server will redirect him to the IDP set up by Stephen’s organization (example miniOrange or Azure AD).
+The reverse proxy server will redirect him to the IAM set up by Stephen’s organization (example miniOrange or Azure AD).

 A reverse proxy server is a special kind of proxy server.
 In contrast to a forward proxy server, which protects clients [...]